-“None of us can afford to believe any longer that the problems in our healthcare system, from ever longer waiting times, to the lack of family doctors, to deteriorating longterm care, can be solved without additional revenue.”
+“None of us can afford to believe any longer than the problems in our healthcare system, from ever longer waiting times, to the lack of family doctors, to deteriorating longterm care, can be solved without additional revenue.”
 So the Ontario Liberal government introduced this year for low-income earners a $300 tax per year that will go up to $900 for high-income earners.

-The Ontario Government said the $1.63 billion raised in taxes in the first year, from this new tax will be dedicated to covering the $4.8 billion in additional healthcare spending planned for the next four years.
+The Ontario government said the $1.63 billion raised in taxes in the first year, from this new tax will be dedicated to covering the $4.8 billion in additional healthcare spending planned for the next four years.

 The Ontario government recognizes that the money generated from this new tax will not fully cover its healthcare funding obligations.
-Both federal and provincial cut backs in healthcare services have left both employers and private insurers across this country having to alter and redesign their medical and dental plans to keep up with emerging trends of higher claims and new cost realities.
+Both federal and provincial cutbacks in healthcare services have left both employers and private insurers across this country having to alter and redesign their medical and dental plans to keep up with emerging trends of higher claims and new cost realities.

 Managing medical and dental corporate costs in the 21st century

-The traditional corporate employee medical and dental benefit plan in Canada provided coverage for semi-private hospital rooms, prescription drugs, dental, chiropractors, physiotherapists, vision care and travel medical insurance.
+The traditional corporate employee medical and dental benefits plan in Canada provided coverage for semi-private hospital rooms, prescription drugs, dental, chiropractors, physiotherapists, vision care and travel medical insurance.
 The vast majority of employer medical and dental plans were designed to be supplementary to the government plan and where never meant to be the employee’s primary plan.

 With traditional plans, insurance companies charged large sums of money in premiums and, in exchange, insurance companies assumed the risk for poor health within employee groups.
 On average, Canadian insurance companies aim to generate a margin each year of between 20 per cent to 40 per cent on every medical and dental plan they administer.
 The money collected in premiums is then used to pay the employee claims.

-In the midst of these economic pressures on the current healthcare system, employees are demanding an enriched company medical and dental benefit plan.
+In the midst of these economic pressures on the current healthcare system, employees are demanding an enriched company medical and dental benefits plan.
 Opinions on what to add are divided by age and experience – things like teeth whitening compete with orthotics.
 Older employees want expanded drug coverage, while younger workers are concerned about their deductibles.
 The end result is employees want choice and employers want/need to contain their costs.